 New members with an interest in Gregorian chant are always welcomed most warmly.
 Its members hail from throughout Westchester, the Bronx, Manhattan, and New Jersey.
 The schola is available to travel to sing at Tridentine Masses in the area or to offer workshops in chant, pending the Mass schedule at Sleepy Hollow.
 Most recently, the schola has been asked to sing for the newly-instituted monthly Latin Mass at Our Lady of Victories, Harrington Park, New Jersey.

-For further information about the schola and its work, please e-mail the director, Art Bryan Manabat, at Info@unavocewestchester.org.
+For further information about the schola and its work, please speak to the director, Zaccheus Lock, after Mass.

 Some Chant Resources